bitwuzla/bitwuzla/docs/cpp/api.rst

      :language: cpp
      :lines: 68-69

-If incremental usage is enabled (option :cpp:enum:`bitwuzla::Option::INCREMENTAL`), formulas can also be assumed via passing a vector of assumptions into :cpp:func:`bitwuzla::Bitwuzla::check_sat()`.
+Formulas can also be assumed via passing a vector of assumptions into :cpp:func:`bitwuzla::Bitwuzla::check_sat()`.

 If the formula is satisfiable and model generation has been enabled, the